dividing-by-zaro/podcast-cli/README.md

 - Automatic chunking for long articles
 - Cost estimation and balance checking
 - Usage logging to track API costs
+- Caching of preprocessed articles for separate TTS generation

 ## Requirements